petermarshall/p33tr.github.io/docs/pages/cv.md

 * [345.Technology](https://345.technology/) is a Microsoft Solutions Partner specialising in enterprise-grade applications and platforms for the cloud, where I worked on several projects for major clients including Ocado.

-* As a Senior consultant I was running projects from initialisation to completion, creating runnng and administering azure devops boards and processes covering the complete software development lifecycle.
+* As a Senior consultant I was running projects from initialisation to completion, creating running and administering azure devops boards and processes covering the complete software development lifecycle.

-* The projects required detailed in detph technical knowledge of azure services.
+* The projects required detailed in deph technical knowledge of azure services.
 During this time I worked on Functions, App Logic, APIM, App Services, Storage Account, Key Vault, Application Insights, Sql Server, Power Apps etc.

-* I was designing high level architecture solutions for clients, as well as jumping into other projects to provide technical support and devlopemnt expertise when required.
+* I was designing high level architecture solutions for clients, as well as jumping into other projects to provide technical support and developemnt expertise when required.

 * During my time at 345.technology I passed the Azure Developer Associate certification.